openstack/cyborg-specs/specs/ussuri/approved/cyborg-api.rst

 However, we need to add a ``bitstream`` field to ``deployables`` table in the database, which can serve as a target in the JSON patch for reprogramming.

+Besides, we need to add a ``status`` field to ``device`` table in the database, which can indicate whether the device is enabled or disabled.

 REST API impact
 ---------------